 The D denotes also the door of the thief's house.
 If she be in a fixed sign, the house has but one door; if in a moveable sign, the door is high above the earth, and it is probable that there is another smaller door.
 If he aspect the sign of the D, the door has been broken, and often repaired, or is old or black.
-If a spect it, the gate or door has some mark of fire.
-If he and both have a friendly aspect to the sign the D is in, the door is iron, or is very strong.
-If D be afflicted, it is broken or injured; and if D be decreasing, and near o, the gate, &c. opens on the back premises, and there is no front door to the street; if she increase, and is near o, it is low down, and there is a step to descend in entering.
+If despect it, the gate or door has some mark of fire.
+If he and despect it, the gate or door has some mark of fire.
+If he door is iron, or is very strong.
+If D be afflicted, it is broken or injured; and if D be decreasing, and near O, the gate, &c. opens on the back premises, and there is no front door to the street; if she increase, and is near O, it is low down, and there is a step to descend in entering.
 But if D be in a moveable sign, there are steps up to it.